-It’s essential to be aware of the potential complications of cerebral palsy so individuals can detect symptoms and start management as early as possible.
+It’s essential to be aware of the potential complications of cerebral palsy so individuals can detect symptoms and begin management as early as possible.

-By minimizing the progression of complications, individuals can significantly improve their quality of life.
+By minimizing the progression of complications, individuals may significantly improve their quality of life.

 This article will guide you through various complications individuals with CP might experience and effective ways to manage them.